Category Archives: Electrical & Security

 I’m disappointed as the display does not give the functionality as advertised, but it is free so I’ve nowhere to go with this.

-16 December 17, not sure if its a fluke or not, plugged the display in upstairs and after a week or so of not showing gas being used, it suddenly started working.
+16 December 17, not sure if its a fluke or not, plugged the display in upstairs and after a week or so of not showing gas being used, it suddenly started working, then stopped again!

 Pulsar Evolution 800 UPS Repair